n1d3v/WMPotify/README.md

 #### **Windows (Powershell)**

 * WMPotify + WMPotify NowPlaying + Windhawk + CEF/Spotify Tweaks mod
+    * This script detects whether Spotify, Spiceify, Windhawk, and CEF/Spotify Tweaks mod are installed or not.
+If not, it will install them.
+    * If Windhawk is installed and CEF/Spotify Tweaks mod is up-to-date, the installation of these two will be skipped.

 ```powershell
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 iex "& { $(iwr -useb 'https://raw.githubusercontent.com/Ingan121/WMPotify/master/installer/install.ps1') }"